 This is probably the most common customer driven reason for abandoned shopping carts.
 Online shoppers are no different than regular shoppers.
 They like to “window-shop” and browse products.
 The only advantage that online shoppers have is that they can save the products in the shopping cart or save the URLs of the product pages.
 When these shoppers save products in the shopping cart and leave them there for later consideration, it counts as shopping cart abandonment.
 However, this is not a complete loss of opportunity.
 There is still hope that the customer may complete the transaction at a later date.

 Customers love checkout processes that are simple and hassle-free.
 Not every customer would like to register with the website and provide the details for completing the transaction.
 This usually happens when the customer does not have enough trust in the services offered or is a first time customer of the respective e-commerce store.
-Online stores that provide guest checkout are at a lower risk of shopping cart abandonment.
+If we talk about shopping cart abandonment rate - online stores that provide guest checkout are at a lower risk of ecommerce cart abandonment.

 If a customer wishes to register with the website, the process should be simple, fast and should be completed with minimum information.
 No one likes to spend a lot of time filling up forms or online profiles before proceeding to the checkout process.
 You must have done the same thing when shopping online.
 So it should not be difficult for you to understand what other online shoppers experience when it comes to collecting excessive information before checkout.